 Stream by stream, Western Rivers Conservancy is preserving some of the most important habitat in the upper Salmon River basin: land along these vital tributaries in Idaho’s Sawtooth Valley.
 Conserving these high-elevation lifelines is part of WRC’s long-term commitment to the Salmon River system, and to ensuring salmon and steelhead find healthy habitat—and the water they need—after their epic 900-mile journey inland from the sea.

-Building on our 2016 success at Pole Creek, WRC purchased the 369-acre Goat Falls Ranch in 2017.
-The ranch possesses senior water rights on Goat Creek and Meadow Creek, two streams that historically contained some of the highest density salmon spawning and rearing habitat in the Columbia River basin.
-Currently, portions of both streams are dewatered by withdrawals many years.
-Now that we own the ranch, we are partnering with the Idaho Water Resource Board to keep the ranch’s water permanently in-stream for the benefit of fish and wildlife.
-When complete, the project will be Idaho’s first permanent water-rights acquisition to dedicate water in-stream.
+Building on our 2016 success at Pole Creek, WRC successfully conserved the 369-acre Goat Falls Ranch in early 2018.
+The ranch possesses senior water rights on Goat Creek and Meadow Creek, two streams that historically contained some of the highest density salmon rearing habitat in the Columbia River basin.
+Portions of both streams have been regularly dewatered by withdrawals for years.
+After WRC purchased the ranch, we conveyed the land to the U.S. Forest Service and the water rights to the State of Idaho.
+In the process, we partnered with the Idaho Water Resource Board to keep the ranch’s water permanently in-stream for the benefit of fish and wildlife.
+The project was Idaho’s first water-rights acquisition to permanently dedicate water in-stream.

 Jul 7, 2017